 The award-winning SEC is one of Europe’s most successful event venues incorporating the SEC Centre, SEC Armadillo and the OVO Hydro.
 The success is measured not only in financial terms, but in addition brings significant economic impact generated by the campus.
 The OVO Hydro has been established as one of the world’s top live entertainment venues.

 Peter maintains relationships with all key shareholders and stakeholders of the business.

 Having been with the Company since its inception in 1984, Peter played an integral part in all aspects of its evolution with extensive experience gained across all sectors of the business.
 From a sports management background, he was initially responsible for sporting events and concerts at the Centre.
 He has been a member of the senior management team since 1991 rising to the position of Commercial Director in 2008 with responsibility for all commercial activity on the campus including sponsorship, hospitality, strategic partnerships and joint ventures.

-Billy was the Regional Managing Director for Robertson Homes Limited responsible for leading the region to successfully grow their site business from £7m to £40m turnover.
-He joined Robertson Homes as the Finance Director in April 2002 and was responsible for the major development of Companies Systems as well as overseeing all financial functions.
+Prior to joining SEC, Billy was the Regional Managing Director for Robertson Homes and grew the business from £7m to £40m turnover.
+He joined Robertson Homes as the Finance Director in 2002 and was responsible for the major development of the management information systems as well as overseeing all financial functions.